ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 described in this tutorial.
 * script1_conversion.py - produces the MDANSE-format trajectory from the lammps trajectory files in tutorial 2.
 * script2_dcsf.py - calculates the DCSF of the simulated system.
-* script3_ccf.py - calculates the CCF of the simulated system.

 ## mdanse_outputs
 All the files created by MDANSE will be written here.
 We included some precalculated results, created using a longer and larger Argon trajectories.
-* dcsf_2048.mda - the DCSF results using a 2048 atom system.
-* ccf_2048.mda - the CCF results using a 2048 atom system.

 # The actual tutorial, step by step.
 In the text of the tutorial, we will concentrate on the